What is a smart factory?

-The term “smart factory” (a.k.a. "digital factory" or "intelligent factory") was initially coined at the Hanover Fair in 2011, although the ideas and practices known as smart manufacturing today have been developing for decades.
+The term “smart factory” (a.k.a. "digital factory" or "intelligent factory") was initially coined at the Hanover Fair in 2011.
+However, the ideas and practices known as "smart manufacturing" today have been developing for decades.

-The same essential components that make up a traditional manufacturing plant apply to a smart factory as well.
-What makes a smart factory “smart” is its high level of digitalization when it comes to the control of machinery and production processes.
-It utilizes sensors, AI (artificial intelligence), ML (machine learning), cloud computing, and other Industrial Internet of Things (IIoT) technologies to enable real-time data gathering, transfer, and analysis.
+The same essential components of a traditional manufacturing plant apply to a smart factory as well.
+What makes a smart factory “smart” is its high level of digitalization in controlling machinery and production processes.
+It utilizes sensors, artificial intelligence (AI), machine learning (ML), cloud computing, and other Industrial Internet of Things (IIoT) technologies to enable real-time data gathering, transfer, and analysis.

-When thinking of the smart factory, many picture a clean and highly efficient operation where all things work in unison, like clockwork — where downtime, defects, and other production disruptors are minimal.
-A manufacturing environment where plant and IT leadership plan and execute based on real-time data — where IT and OT are in perfect harmony.
+When thinking of the smart factory, many picture a clean and highly efficient operation where all things work in unison.
+Downtime, defects, and other production disruptors are minimal.
+It's a manufacturing environment where plant and IT leadership plan and execute based on real-time data.

 Manufacturing leaders recognize that ignoring the smart factory opportunity (maintaining the status quo) will only leave them in the rearview mirrors of their competition.
 On the flip side, the attempt to transform the entire plant through one big technology push is where most forward-thinking manufacturers get off course.